How To Create an Effective Call to Action Button for Your Website

 - Sign Up Today

 All of the above examples employ just a couple of persuasive words that incentivize the target audience to complete the objective and click the CTA button.
 Try using the following persuasive words to get started:

 Reduce, limit or omit articles like “a,” “an” and “the.”
 For example, instead of “Watch the Video” use “Watch Video.”
 For a list of 200 CTA examples, read my post 200 Calls to Action for Your Website.

 6. Link the CTA Button to a Destination Page

 Now that you’ve decided the CTA’s objective, added a button and written an effective call to action, it’s time to make the button clickable by linking it to a destination page.
 This is usually a sales page, checkout page or thank you page.

 You just learned how to create an effective call to action button on your website.
 Now that you have your CTA button, you need to know where to position it on your website.
-For that, read my post — Where to Put Call to Action Buttons on Your Website.
+For that, read my post — Where to Place Call to Action Buttons on Your Website.